scusi/MultiChecksum/README.md

 MultiChecksum
 =============

-MultiChecksum is a go module and a commandline application to generate multiple cryptographic checksums at once for a given set of files.
+MultiChecksum is a go module and a commandline application and a GUIApp (for Linux andWindows only) to generate multiple cryptographic checksums at once for a given set of files.

+MultiChecksum supports the following Algorithms:

+* MD5
+* SHA-1
+* SHA-256
+* SHA3-256
+* Blake2s
+* Blake2b-256
+* Blake2b-512
+* Blake3-256

 ## Variants